 Your Child’s development

-Your Baby is a bit larger than 4 cm and weighs about 8 g — the size of garlic.
+Your Child is a bit larger than 4 cm and weighs about 8 g — the size of garlic.

-Even though we can’t tell the gender yet, tiny ovaries are developing if Your Baby is a girl, and an ultrasound check can now detect your baby’s movement — though, you won’t feel it yet.
+Even though we can’t tell the gender yet, tiny ovaries are developing if Your Child is a girl, and an ultrasound check can now detect your baby’s movement — though, you won’t feel it yet.

 The hands: The ebbed hands and feet are separating and looking more clear in shape.
 On the front of the fingers, we can now make out some space, where little fingernails will soon start to grow.